Ole N. Thundale

 Ole N. Thundale (November 30, 1864 – November 22, 1913) was a Norwegian-American merchant, banker, and politician.
 He served in the Minnesota House of Representatives from 1905 to 1908, representing Fillmore County’s 5th District.

 Background

-Thundale was born on November 30, 1864, in Voss, Norway, and immigrated to the United States in 1885.
+Thundale was born on November 30, 1864, in Voss Municipality, Søndre Bergenhus county, Norway, and immigrated to the United States in 1885.
 He settled in Harmony, Minnesota.